 Studies Show Increase In Sexual Function with Yohimbe

 Researchers in London set out to find out if the claims about Yohimbe were true.
 Could the bark of a tree actually increase libido and improve impotence?
-They performed a double blind trial using yohimbine for the treatment of erection inadequacy.
-Men, aged 18-70 years, seeking help for the secondary erection inadequacy for 6 months or longer took part in the trail.
+They performed a double-blind trial using yohimbine for the treatment of erection inadequacy.
+Men, aged 18-70 years, seeking help for the secondary erection inadequacy for 6 months or longer, took part in the trial.
 None of the participants had any serious psychiatric disease, hypertension or liver insufficiency.
 Half of the men were given 5.4mg of yohimbine, the other half a placebo, for 8 weeks.
-Patients were assessed in 4 week intervals.
-After 8 weeks of treatment 37 percent said they had good erections, as compared to only 13 % in the placebo group.
-After the 8 week treatment, the placebo group was given the yohimbine as well, results for improved stimulated erection after the second 8 week trial increased to a total of 42 percent overall.
+Patients were assessed in 4-week intervals.
+After 8 weeks of treatment, 37 percent said they had good erections, as compared to only 13% in the placebo group.
+After the 8-week treatment, the placebo group was given the yohimbine as well, results for improved stimulated erection after the second 8-week trial increased to a total of 42 percent overall.